oabaradoreen-ukda/Coffee-Shop-Analysis/README.md

 ## 👤 Author

-**Doreen Olu Abara** – Junior Data Analyst transitioning from a clinical background, passionate about data-driven service improvement, dashboard design, and stakeholder reporting.
+**Doreen Olu Abara** – Junior Data Analyst with a passion for visual storytelling, stakeholder reporting, and data-driven service improvement.